BigDataBoys/Spring/README.md

 `/src/main/webapp/WEB-INF/jsp`

-HTML and webfiles goes here
+HTML and webfiles goes here.
+Any files added under this directory will be automatically mapped.